 Visit Drupal NES Home Page

-Drupal 7 NES Installation Guide
+NES for Drupal 7 Installation Guide

 Installation Methods

-HeroDevs offers three methods for downloading and installing Drupal 7 NES: Composer Installation, Direct Download and Manual Installation, and Drush Installation.
-It is highly recommended that you use version control for your project prevent being unable to revert changes.
+HeroDevs offers three methods for downloading and installing NES for Drupal 7: Composer Installation, Direct Download and Manual Installation, and Drush Installation.

 Direct Download and Manual Installation